-The ADC must provide at a minimum forty (40) hours of classroom training initially upon employment to each employee.
-The training, to be conducted, must include disability awareness, ethical relationships, the need for respect for the individual's privacy and property, Vulnerable Person's Act/laws, boundaries of a caregiver, managing care of a difficult client, and emergency preparedness.
+The ADC must provide at a minimum forty (40) hours of training, as designated by DOM, initially upon employment to each employee.
+The training, to be conducted, must include: disability awareness, ethical relationships, the need for respect for the person's privacy and property, Vulnerable Person's Act/laws, boundaries of a caregiver, managing care of a difficult person, and emergency preparedness.
 Instructions will cover the basic elements of body functions, infection control procedures, maintaining a clean and safe environment, appropriate and safe techniques in incontinence care, transfers, and equipment use.
 All ADC staff must demonstrate competency to perform each task pertinent to their job.
-The ADC is required to provide annual training/in-services for each staff and must include at a minimum training on infection control, Vulnerable Person's Act/laws, and emergency preparedness.